Voyager 2

 Voyager allows you to dynamically add validation rules to all formfields in a view.
 To start open the options for a formfield and look for the Validation section.
 Click the + button to add a rule and fill in the Rule and the Message which will be displayed when this rule fails.
 The message field is translatable to display translated error messages to users.

-Please check the Laravel documentation for all available validation rules.
+Please check the for all available validation rules.

 Validating multi language inputs